Abenezer-Fekadu/Github_Practice/README.md

 # Github_Practice
-A test for practicing pull and push request
+A test for practicing pull and push request on linux.